Michael-F-Bryan/arcs/README.md

 ### Contribution

 The easiest way to start contributing is to check the issue tracker and look for an easy issue to tackle.
-Alternatively [the wishlist](#wishlist) contains a list of features we'd like to implement, although these may require more effort or experience.
+Alternatively [the wish-list](#wishlist) contains a list of features we'd like to implement, although these may require more effort or experience.

 We're always keen to help mentor contributors!

 The intent of this crate is to be free of soundness bugs.
-The developers will do their best to avoid them, and welcome help in analyzing and fixing them.
+The developers will do their best to avoid them, and welcome help in analysing and fixing them.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0